Ygallo/book-club/README.md

 # Page Turner Book Club

-Page Turner Book Club is an app to book lovers to find book to read and upload book for other user to explore.
-It is tarjet for people who like reading and areb interested in discussing and commenting about the books.
-There will be a monthly poll where user can vote for a book title to discuss on or just leave a comment.
+Page Turner Book Club is an app for book lovers to find books to read and upload a book for another user to explore.
+It is targeted at people who like reading and are interested in discussing and commenting on the books.
+There will be a monthly poll where users can vote for a book title to discuss or just leave a comment.

 ## Table of contents